iamsayan/wp-last-modified-info/readme.txt

 = 1.8.1 =
 Release Date: May 22, 2022

-* Fixed: Notice can't be dismissed.
+* Fixed: Notice can't be dismissed and causing a error.

 = 1.8.0 =
 Release Date: May 21, 2022